 "How come my kid hates piano?
 My child has taken piano for two years, and now wants to quit piano, what do I do?"
 I often get this question from parents.

-If that's your question, I can tell you several things about yourself.
+Since that's your question, I can tell you several things about yourself.